 Melissa loves nothing more than being amongst the bird-life in nature in her home country of New Zealand.
-She spends a considerable amount of time at wildlife sanctuaries, observing birds and studying their behaviour in order to be able to convey their characteristics through her art.
-Melissa uses only her own real life encounters and photographs as reference for her artwork, the birds you see in her art and patterns are her own interpretation of what makes each bird unique.
+She spends as much time as possible at wildlife sanctuaries and local birding hot spots, observing birds and studying their behaviour in order to be able to convey their characteristics through her art.
+Melissa uses only her own real life encounters and photographs as reference for her artwork.

-Melissa works from her home-studio where she reaps the benefits from living close to a wildlife sanctuary, her property is frequented by native birds which provide her with an abundance of inspiration.
+Melissa works from her home-studio where she reaps the benefits of living close to a wildlife sanctuary, her home is frequented by native birds which provide her with an abundance of inspiration.

 Many NZ native birds have populations only in the hundreds, and sadly very few are plentiful.
 The most well-known birds have become iconic, and although Melissa embraces the popularity of such birds, she chooses not to overlook the rarer birds, that may not necessarily be cute or friendly, but are special and unique in their own way.